 The ACM Digital Library is a key online database for computer science topics from the Association of Computing Machinery (ACM).
 It contains the full text collection of all ACM publications, including journals, conference proceedings, technical magazines, newsletters and videos.

-Indexes scholarly journals covering science, technology, textiles, health, medicine and social sciences from 1960s to date.
-You may need to 'activate' your account on first use of this resource.
+Scopus indexes scholarly journals covering science, technology, textiles, health, medicine and social sciences from 1960s to date.
+You may need to 'activate' your personal Elsevier account on first use of this resource.
+You can find more information about Scopus by clicking on the online support guide at https://elsevier.libguides.com/Scopus/home.

 Definitive site for all publications from British Standards Institution, with bibliographic information for more than 39,500 documents.

-To download and print PDF documents from the British Standards site from 1st Sep 2021, you will be required to have the FileOpen plug-in installed on your device.
+To download and print PDF documents from British Standards, you are required to have the FileOpen plug-in installed on your device.
 You can still view documents online without the plug-in.

 You can download the FileOpen plug-in from the FileOpen website.

-Some web browsers will open PDFs in-browser as default behaviour.
-This will cause an error when opening British Standards PDFs.
-To avoid this error, please save the document to your device first, and then open the file.
+To download, please save the document to your device first, and then open the file.